JohnRSim/OCM-Social-Widget/README.md

 In the component folder download the zipped package and upload into OCM as a new component.
 (Coming Soon)...

 # Notes
-- Draft UI in place
+- App UI & Headless integration (Complete)
-- Auth Complete
-- working on returning followers and following from OCM
+- OCM Sites Component Sample (WIP)

 ## SVG Social Widget Logo
 The logo relies on the Nunito font you will need to define that in your CSS or use the prop to define a custom image.